openelections/fec_results_generator/README.md

 This will create the following directories and files:

 api/2000/congress

 api/2000/president

 api/2000/summary

 with one or more files in each.
 The same directories and files are created for any even-numbered year between 2000 and 2012.
+Some years do not have all of the data that others; those files are still generated but are empty arrays.

 ## Contributing